• Skip to primary navigation

 Then get back to the front gates all before it goes dark.
 However, if you want to avoid all the walking and effort you could get off the bus at Costeno beach along the way for a night of sunsets and awesome pizza.

-For me, the experience of being in the park for me is the epitome of the whole experience.
+For me, the experience of being in the park for me was the epitome of the whole experience.

 Tayrona Park is a place where I feel I always need to go back to so, enjoy it whilst you can.
 Unless you spend a week inside the park and get bored, I’m confident you’ll always want to go back.